divilla/awesome-go/README.md

 * [REST Layer](https://github.com/rs/rest-layer) - is an API framework heavily inspired by the excellent [Python Eve](http://python-eve.org).
 It helps you create a comprehensive, customizable, and secure REST (graph) API on top of pluggable [backend storages](#main-storage-handlers) with no boiler plate code so you can focus on your business logic.

 * [DBCore (ALPHA)](https://github.com/eatonphil/dbcore) - code generator build around database schemas and an API specification.
 Included with DBCore are templates for generating a Go REST API and React UI.

-## SQL Builders

-* [gosql](https://github.com/rushteam/gosql) - orm and sql builder

-* [dbr](https://github.com/mailru/dbr) - query builder and other additions to Go's database/sql for super fast performance and convenience.

-* [ozzo-dbx](https://github.com/go-ozzo/ozzo-dbx) - db driver and query builder (reference)

-* [fuckdb](https://github.com/hantmac/fuckdb) - generates a go compatible struct type with the required column names, data types, and annotations just fill in the database information in the web UI.
-Making go web develop very easy by saving a lot of time writing structure.fuckdbis based/inspired by the work of Seth Shelnutt's db2struct, and Db2Struct is based/inspired by the work of ChimeraCoder's gojson package gojson.

-* [DBQ](https://github.com/rocketlaunchr/dbq) - lightweight Dapper like db driver for PostgreSQl and MySQL

-* [MaxMind DB Reader](https://github.com/oschwald/maxminddb-golang) - MaxMind DB Reader for Go